fnproject/tutorials/Introduction/README.md

 ### Invoke with the CLI

-The first is using the `fn` CLI which makes invoking your function relatively easy.
+The first is using the Fn CLI which makes invoking your function relatively easy.
 Type the following:

 ![user input](images/userinput.png)